Jamesken23/PGWSL/README.md

 # PGWSL
-Prototype-Guided Weakly Supervised Learning (PGWSL) for smart contract vulnerability detection
+In this work, we propose a novel weakly supervised learning method (PGWSL), for smart contract vulnerability detection.